top of page

 It's the most ancient form of trade, existing before currency, the Federal Banking system, and other exploitative financial practices.

-It allows you to conserve money by trading goods and services directly, exchanging value for value.
-Today, many businesses, both large and small, engage in bartering.
 This practice is particularly beneficial for new businesses with restricted cash flow and is perfect for companies that emphasize services over substantial inventories.
 Minimalism and bartering are complementary tools.

 Thrifting is another option, also called secondhand shopping.

 It's been common for centuries among frugal and prudent shoppers.
 Thrifting involves purchasing used pre-owned items such as clothing, furniture and household goods, at lower prices than their original retail value.
-But in recent years, attitudes have changed, revitalizingthe industry into one driven by economics, consumption and sustainability.
+But in recent years, attitudes have changed, revitalizing the industry into one driven by economics, consumption and sustainability.
 Like minimalism and bartering, it's popularity is on the rise.

 Many clubs and organizations promote minimalism and other methods to stop billionaires from seizing everything, especially our freedom.
 Living in fear and debt doesn't fit with the so-called American Dream.
-JOIN The People's Union here and discover how easy it is to make changes when you have options.

 Scroll down to leave your comment.